apache/spark/CONTRIBUTING.md

     sure to follow the sphinx compatible standards.
 3. The pull request should work for Python 2.6, 2.7, and ideally python 3.3.
     `from __future__ import ` will be required in every `.py` file soon.
-4. Code will be reviewed by re running the unittests, flake8 and synthax should be as rigorous as the core Python project.
+4. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
 5. Please rebase and resolve all conflicts before submitting.